canonical/opentelemetry-collector-snap/README.md

 Once installed, a default configuration file will be created at `/snap/opentelemetry-collector/etc/config.yaml`.
 The snap will try to use all configuration files under the `/etc/otelcol/config.d` folder, in alphabetical order.
 If none is present, it will use the default config file.

 To write a configuration file to suit you needs, consult the [official documentation](https://opentelemetry.io/docs/collector/).

+## Enable feature gates

+[Feature gates](https://betterstack.com/community/guides/observability/opentelemetry-collector/#understanding-feature-gates) can be enabled using the `feature-gates` configuration options with this snap.
+To specify multiple gates, use a quoted string with comma-separated values.
+For example:

+> sudo snap set opentelemetry-collector feature-gates=confighttp.framedSnappy
+> sudo snap set opentelemetry-collector feature-gates="confighttp.framedSnappy,exporter.kafkaexporter.UseFranzGo"

+To explicitly disable a feature gate, prefix the gate name with a `-` symbol:

+> sudo snap set opentelemetry-collector feature-gates="confighttp.framedSnappy,-exporter.kafkaexporter.UseFranzGo"

+Reference the prometheus/node_exporter README.md for the list of collectors enabled by default.